Paleochristian and Byzantine Monuments Post- Byzantine Monuments

 The paleochristian Basilica of Fodele

 A 6th century three section basilica 16 x 11, 30 m.
 The main section of the temple was separated from the altar with an iconostasis that bore marble columns.
 The sections were also divided by columns and the floor was adorned with small colourful marble cases in geometrical shapes.
-The preserved parts of the Basilica include the exterior walls, the two columns that have been incorporated on the northern and southern wall of the newer church of Panaghia (Mary) and parts of the marbles in the second section.

 The 11th Century Church of Eisodia tis Theotokou (Presentation of Mary)